vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 The Tendermint key is the only performance critical signing key in the Vega system.
-This is because the key needs to be used several times per block, and a slow access to the key - for example through remote signing or a slow HSM - can thus become the dominant perfomance factor for a validator.
+This is because the key needs to be used several times per block, and a slow access to the key - for example through remote signing or a slow HSM - can thus become the dominant performance factor for a validator.

 Though direct HSM support for this key is envisioned, we want to offer an alternative for